Tuesday, February 6, 2018

 the Highland home Bullough commissioned in 1897.

-They record the places visited one hundred and twenty-five years ago.
+They record the places visited one hundred and thirty years ago.

 I have re-photographed every photograph, many in great detail and